jonnor/machinehearing/geekleml2021/presentation.md

 Head of Machine Learning and Data Science at Soundsensing An IoT sensor company that specializes in Audio Machine Learning

+TODO: add a slide about me, from EuroPython

 :::

 ## About Soundsensing